reinabil/ketupat/README.md

 **Ketupat** is a food wrapped in woven young coconut leaves filled with rice.
 Ketupat was introduced by Sunan Kalijaga in the 15th century in Indonesia.
 And until now, Ketupat is used as a special Eid al-Fitr food that must be present at least once a year.

 Through this **Ketupat** Swift Playground, I would like to express my happiness in welcoming Eid al-Fitr in Indonesia by introducing **Ketupat** to the world.
-This playground contains a **Ketupat** weaving game and heat up the stove game which is very easy and fun to play so the users can find out how to make **ketupat** like in Indonesia.
+This playground contains a **Ketupat** weaving game and heat up the stove game which is very easy and fun to play so the users can find out how to make **Ketupat** like in Indonesia.
 I hope that this Eid al-Fitr momentum can be felt happiness not only for Muslims, but also for all humans on this earth.

 # Screenshots
 |![Home](https://i.imgur.com/Yg9HPlv.png)  | ![What is Ketupat](https://i.imgur.com/B0s61iM.png) |